Vampires, ghosts, and haunted homes: a study of the Gothic with particular reference to Irish-Scots Gothic.

 The Gothic, with its panoply of ghosts, skeletons, vampires, revenants, and ruined castles, has held an enduring fascination for Irish and Scottish writers, a number of whom have made a significant contribution to the genre.

-This paper will examine three foundational Gothic novels (by Horace Walpole, William Beckford and Mary Shelley) before exploring a selection of Scottish and Irish texts from the early 19th century to the present, paying close attention to questions of political and national context.
+This paper will examine at least two foundational Gothic novels (by Horace Walpole and Mary Shelley) before exploring a selection of Scottish and Irish texts from the early 19th century to the present, paying close attention to questions of political and national context.

 |Paper title||Irish-Scots Gothic and the Gothic as Genre|